-Alternatively referred to as link bait, clickbait or click bait is a term used to describe a type of hyperlink on a web page that entices a visitor to click to continue reading an article.
-Typically click bait links will forward the user to a page that requires payment, registration, or is one in a series of pages to help drive page views for the site.
+Alternatively called link bait, clickbait or click bait is a hyperlink on a web page that entices a visitor to click to continue reading an article.
+Clickbait links often forward the user to a page that requires payment, registration, or is one of several pages to help drive page views for the site.

-Why using shortcut keys can save you hundreds of dollars a day
+Why using keyboard shortcut keys can save you hundreds of dollars a day.

-Is not using shortcut keys making your gain weight?
+Is not using keyboard shortcut keys making your gain weight?

-If a click bait heading or hyperlink is designed correctly or is catchy, it can be successful in getting people to visit the link.
-If your only intention is to drive traffic to a page, a click bait link could help.
-However, if the visitor feels tricked or the information on the page doesn't match the title they will quickly leave and you will lose the visitors trust.
-There is a lot more to designing a good page than a click bait heading and hyperlink.
+If a clickbait heading or hyperlink is designed correctly or is catchy, it can be successful in getting people to visit the link.
+If your only intention is to drive traffic to a page, a clickbait link could help.
+However, if the visitor feels tricked or the information on the page doesn't match the title they'll quickly leave, and you will lose the visitors trust.
+There's more to designing a good page than a clickbait heading and hyperlink.